-- 8.2 Holidays.
+8.2 Holidays.
 When the revised WD increases the number of required holidays, the contractor may generally claim an adjustment for the increased cost.
 The adjustment is the SCA minimum wage rate times the number of increased holiday hours (8 hours maximum for each new holiday for a full-time employee).
-If, in the preceding period, the contractor already provided as many holiday hours as the new WD requires, no adjustment is appropriate for an increase in SCA-required holidays. - 8.3 Vacation.
-WD's usually list vacation benefits as a number of weeks earned per number of years' service.
+If, in the preceding period, the contractor already provided as many holiday hours as the new WD requires, no adjustment is appropriate for an increase in SCA-required holidays.

+8.3 Vacation.
+WDs usually list vacation benefits as a number of weeks earned per number of years' service.
 Total years of service normally include continuous employment on predecessor contracts (if essentially the same service in the same location).
 Unless the WD states otherwise, vacation benefits become vested on the employee's annual anniversary date.
 The anniversary date is the month and day the employee was first employed on the contract.
 Since vacation benefits do not "accrue" (unless stated so on the WD), no adjustment is made for less than a full year of vacation entitlement.
 Employees who quit or are terminated are only due unpaid vacation (if any) that vested on a prior anniversary date and no prorated amount is due for time worked since their prior anniversary.
-A vacation adjustment is only applicable if the revised WD changed the vacation benefit or entitlement criteria (if, for instance, the old WD stated "two weeks paid vacation after 1 year of service" and the new WD states "three weeks paid vacation after 1 year of service").
-No adjustment is permitted merely because an individual employee's seniority has increased his/her entitlement.
+No adjustment is permitted merely because an individual employee's seniority has increased his/her entitlement- there must still be an "actual increase" in compensation to the employee due.